dongle-the-gadget/Light/README.md

 3. Add the already build .winmd file to your UWP application.

 4. Use the already class in the namespace Microsoft.Maker.IoT.Light.Library.

+### NuGet

+1. Go to NuGet Package Manager in Visual Studio.

+2. Choose Browse.

+3. Enter Microsoft-IoT-Maker-Light-Library

+4. Install the Package.

+5. Use the already class in the namespace Microsoft.Maker.IoT.Light.Library.

 ## Introduction of classes in Microsoft.Maker.IoT.Light.Library